Trivelo independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more >

 With most races needing a triathlon wetsuit given temperatures it is one of the most important pieces of kit you need.
 No matter how good a swimmer you are the right wetsuit will help you go faster.
 Equally the wrong wetsuit will unquestionably slow you down.
 There are so many to choose from with options around buoyancy and flexibility that need considering depending on your swimming ability.

 To find the best triathlon wetsuit for you, you need to consider all of these factors.
-Starting from £100, up to over £1000 we provide an independent and trusted review on what wetsuit to buy.
+Starting from £100, up to over £1000 I provide an independent and trusted review on what wetsuit to buy.
+For every wetsuit I have given them a rating out of 5.
+This is from the reviews on our triathlon blog.
+Every triathlon wetsuit here is worth inclusion.
+The ratings reflect this with 15 of the best and our ratings are intended to help pick choose between them.

 Triathlon Wetsuits Q&A